GluuFederation/docs-clustermgr-prod/beta/source/installation/index.md

 ## Prerequisites

-- A minimum of four (4) machines.
-One machine will be used for cluster manager, which could be localhost on the installers computer.
-This machine can be very lightweight and will only be used for proxying TCP and HTTP traffic.
-It will act as a proxy for the other three servers where Gluu will be installed.
+- A minimum of four (4) machines: One machine will be used for cluster manager, which could be localhost on the installers computer.
+This machine will only be used for proxying TCP and HTTP traffic.
+The other three machines will host the Gluu Server.

-- Cluster Manager currently supports installation on Ubuntu 14 and 16.
-However, it can be used to configure Gluu Server clusters on Ubuntu, CentOS, RHEL, and Debian.
+- Ubuntu 14 and 16 installed on the machine hosting Cluster Manager.
+The other three machines hosting Gluu can have Ubuntu, CentOS, RHEL, or Debian.

-- Cluster Manager should be installed on a secure administrators computer or a VM, as it will have SSH access to all servers in the cluster.
+- Cluster Manager will have SSH access to all servers in the cluster and should be installed on a secure administrators computer or a VM.

-- After configuration, Cluster Manager no longer needs to be actively connected to the cluster.
-However, in order to take advantage of Cluster Managers monitoring, configuration, and logging features, Cluster Manager must be connected to the cluster.
+- Cluster Manager no longer needs to be actively connected to the cluster after initial setup.
+However, in order to take advantage of its monitoring, configuration, and logging features, Cluster Manager must be connected to the cluster.

 ### External ports

-The necessary external ports that need to be opened in a default cluster installation are as follows:
+The following external ports need to be opened:

 <table>
   <tr><th> Gluu Servers </th><th> Load Balancer </th> <th> Cluster Manager </th></tr>